NethServer/ns8-docs/modules.rst

 A module instance can be cloned inside a cluster node.
 The clone procedure creates a new module instance that is equivalent to the source one.

-The cluster node where the destination instance runs can be the same of the source instance.
+The cluster node where the destination instance runs can be the same as the source instance.
-Generally there should be no limitation on running multiple module instances on the same node.
+Generally, there should be no limitation on running multiple module instances on the same node.
-In some cases the services provided by the instance might require exclusive access to a particular system resource, as binding a fixed TCP port number.
+In some cases, the services provided by the instance might require exclusive access to a particular system resource, such as binding a fixed TCP port number.
 In this case cloning becomes impossible.

 In a nutshell the clone procedure